DHTMLX/docs-diagram/docs/guides/diagram_editor/grid_area.md

 ## Managing lines

 In the default mode of the editor, you can set links to other shapes, adjust their position and form, as well as delete unnecessary links.
+In the default mode, you can also add text to the line by double-clicking it.
+Double-click the text to edit it.

 ![](../../assets/line_toolbar.png)